Nextome/nextome.github.io/docs/Nextome Localization SDK/Getting Started/ios-getting-started.md

         pod 'NextomeLocalization'
     end
     ```

     !!!note
-        Since SDK is still in RC CocoaPods require to specify the version explicitly like this
+        If you want to use a specified SDK the version, explicitly it like this
         ```swift
-            pod 'NextomeLocalization', '3.0.0-rc02'
+            pod 'NextomeLocalization', '3.0.1'
         ```
+        See all released version [here](../iOS/changelog.md)

 7. Install the pods, then open your .xcworkspace file to see the project in Xcode